 The amount of financial aid a student receives is based on his or her enrollment status, and awards will be adjusted accordingly.
 Enrollment status will be determined according to the following: full-time, 12-semester hours or more; three-quarter time, 9 to 11-semester hours; half-time, 6 to 8-semester hours; and less-than-half-time, 1 to 5-semester hours.
-Courses the student enrolls in for the second compressed course (Fall II, Spring II, or Summer II) will be excluded from the student's enrollment status until balance checks for the Fall, Spring, and Summer semester have been disbursed.
+Courses the student enrolls in for the second compressed course (Fall II, Spring II, or Summer II) will be excluded from the student's enrollment status until balance checks for the Fall, Spring, and/or Summer semester have been disbursed.
 There is a 30-semester hour limit for remedial course work for any individual student.
 Remedial hours attempted beyond the 30 hour limit will not be included in course load for determining enrollment status.
-Repeated courses will be included in determining course load.
+Repeated courses will be included in determining course load as long as the repeated course is not the result of more than one repetition of a previously passed course.
 Courses that do not count toward a student's degree plan or certificate, with the exception of remedial courses, cannot be included to determine his or her enrollment status.
 If the student enrolls in a compressed semester (Fall I or Fall II, Spring I or Spring II, Summer I or Summer II) or in a minimester that is included as part of the previous semester (December or May mini) the student's final enrollment status for determining grant eligibility that semester, is the census date for the semester of the last course taken.
 If a student drops, withdraws from or adds a class before the census date, the student's enrollment status will be adjusted and the student's grant aid recalculated based upon any changes in enrollment status through that census date.
 Recalculations will include both increases and decreases in enrollment up to the census date of the student's last class.